Drive Forward Counselling

 What is counselling at DFF?

 Everyone at Drive Forward understands the importance of supporting your emotional wellbeing and that there may be times when you might want to speak privately with a trained counsellor.
 We can help with this and offer opportunities for free therapy appointments with Richard, an experienced BACP registered Counsellor.
 The service is available to anyone living in London, care experienced and between the ages of 18 -26.
-For those under 18, you can access support via one your Employment Consultant Or Programme Manager.
+For those under 18, you can access support via your Careers Advisor Or Programme Manager.

 Why come to counselling ?